If you want to learn about

 information.
 An electrocardiogram is a tracing of the electrical activity of

 your heart.
-It is usually done along with a history and physical examination,
+It is usually done along with a history and physical exam,

 lab tests, and a